PiRogueToolSuite/pcapng-utils/README.md

 ## Overview

 This project is a Python-based tool for converting PCAPNG files to HAR files.
 It supports both HTTP/1.1 and HTTP/2 protocols.

 ## Requirements

-- Python 3.6+
+- Python 3.11+
-- `tshark` (part of the Wireshark suite)
+- `tshark` (part of the Wireshark suite; tested on version >= 4.0)

 ## Installation

-1. Install Python 3.6 or higher.
+1. Install Python 3.11 or higher.
 2. Install `tshark` from the Wireshark suite.
 3. Clone this repository:
 ```sh